 Together with the boat crew, guides and other guests, it is decided where we go and the boat leaves.

-Depending on where we dive, it can take half an hour or more than an hour before we are on the dive site.
+Depending on where we dive and what boat you are on, it can take 10 minutes or more than an hour before we are on the dive site.

 Having arrived on the dive site and after a briefing, the divers gear up for the first dive.
 Once they are under water, the eventual snorkelers can enter the water for a snorkel trip.